Mount Hermon ski resort: History

 The first lift was installed in 1971, largely with assistance from the Jewish Agency for Israel, and the resort first opened to skiers in December 1971.

-The next considerable expansion came in 1981 when the region fell under Golan Heights law, which allowed for easier expansion.
-Additional lifts were added gradually during the next 20 years.
+The next considerable expansion came in 1981 when the region fell under Golan Heights annexion Law, which allowed for easier expansion and additional lifts were added gradually during the next 20 years.

-Since 1981, the Golan Heights have been governed under Golan Heights Law, and during this period the resort has expanded considerably.
 The resort includes a wide range of ski trails for novice, intermediate, and expert levels.

-It also offers additional winter family activities such as sledding and Nordic skiing.
-The resort is unusual in not having been built by a town, and there is still no town at the resort, so those who operate the Hermon Ski area live in the nearby Moshav of Neve Ativ and the town of Majdal Shams.
+The resort also offers additional winter family activities such as sledding and Nordic skiing.
+It is unusual in not having been built by a town, and there is still no town at the resort, so those who operate the Hermon Ski area live in the nearby Moshav of Neve Ativ and the town of Majdal Shams.
 The ski resort has a ski school, ski patrol, and several restaurants located at either the bottom or peak of the area.
 The base of the resort is at 1640 m, and it peaks at 2073 m.
 The resort has 7 red pistes, 3 blue pistes, 2 black pistes and one green piste.
 The resort also has several facilities for summer visitors.
 As the highest point in Israeli controlled areas, it is also in a very strategically important position for the IDF because it overlooks Syria and Lebanon.
 In peak season more than 12,000 people can be on the mountain each day.
 The resort has also added a snowpark.

 The resort provides an important source of income to residents of both Neve Ativ and Majdal Shams.
 In the 2000s the resort started suffering from the effects of global warming, having had previously two to three months of good snow every winter going down to only two to four weeks.
 In 1999, for the first time in its history, the resort had no sufficient snow at all for skiing.